sinhp/sinhp.github.io/_posts/2018-09-02-Two-works-of-postmodern-critique.md

   - David Foster Wallace
   - Infinite Jest
   - Heidegger's critique of technology
-  -
+  - boredom of beauracratic life
-permalink: /posts/2018/09/Two works of postmodern critique
+  - The Soul is Not a Smithy
+permalink: /posts/2018/09/Two-works-of-postmodern-critique
 comments: true
 location: Birmingham, UK
 excerpt: ""